AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-1-what-are-we-proving.md

 For April's photo, we may require the predicted class to remain **cat** under a specified amount of image noise.
-Another task might allow small rotations rather than pixel noise, or require a numerical output to remain within a safe range rather than preserving a class label.
+Another task might allow small rotations rather than pixel noise.
+A regression task might instead require a numerical output to remain within a safe range.
 The word *robust* is incomplete until we answer both questions.

 ## From robustness to adversarial robustness